HeiSD: Hybrid Speculative Decoding for Embodied Vision-Language-Action Models with Kinematic Awareness

-\textbf{Structure Pre-Design.} Guided by our profiling of the LIBERO benchmark—comprising 273,465 timesteps across four suites (summing to fewer than $3 \times 10^5$ steps; see Tab.~\ref{tab:db_stats} for a per-suite breakdown)—we determine that the entire retrieval memory can comfortably fit in RAM.
+\textbf{Structure Pre-Design.} Guided by our profiling of the LIBERO benchmark—comprising 273,465 timesteps across four suites (summing to fewer than $3 \times 10^5$ steps.
+We determine that the entire retrieval memory can comfortably fit in RAM.
 Each timestep entry requires approximately 8.69~KiB, leading to a theoretical total memory footprint of 2.27~GB.
 Given these constraints, we select Qdrant~\cite{qdrant} as the vector database backend due to its high-speed similarity search, open-source licensing, and native support for loading full indices into memory.
-Qdrant employs HNSW indexing with configurable parameters (we use \texttt{m=16}, \texttt{ef\_construct=100}) to balance index construction time, memory usage, and search accuracy.
+Qdrant employs HNSW indexing with configurable parameters to balance index construction time, memory usage, and search accuracy.
 This design ensures low-latency retrieval during policy inference while maintaining simplicity in deployment.

-\textbf{Sharding Strategy.} We partition the retrieval database into multiple independent collections to enforce logical isolation across tasks, avoiding mixing of heterogeneous demonstration data and simplifying index management.
-This sharding improves query efficiency through smaller search spaces, supports incremental updates and selective loading, and enhances maintainability—each collection can be inspected or replaced independently.
-This strategy yields 40 collections across the four LIBERO suites.
-Tab.~\ref{tab:db_stats} summarizes the distribution of vectors and storage usage per dataset.